Aventus (AVT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Aventus Historical Price

-According to the latest data gathered on Aventus live price page, the current price of Aventus is 1.76USD.
-The circulating supply of Aventus(AVT) is 9.55M AVT , giving it a market capitalization of $16.85M.
+According to the latest data gathered on Aventus live price page, the current price of Aventus is 1.8USD.
+The circulating supply of Aventus(AVT) is 9.56M AVT , giving it a market capitalization of $17.18M.

 The Aventus Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AVT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.